DViteri2/Sports-Analytics/README.md

 - `gain_prediction_model.pkl`: Trained model for predicting GAIN values.
 - `stacking_ensemble_model.pkl`: Trained ensemble model for prediction.

+## Disclaimer

+**Note**: The dataset used in this project is not included in this repository due to privacy and licensing constraints.
+Please use your own dataset to replicate the results.

 ## Installation

 1. **Clone the Repository**: